magland/ephys_nlm/doc/api/ephys_nlm/ephys_nlm.md

         The ephys recording to denoise (see SpikeInterface) opts : EphysNlmV1Opts
         Options created using EphysNlmV1Opts(...)
-    device : str
+    device : Union[str, None]
-        Either cuda or cpu (cuda is highly recommended, but you need to have CUDA/PyTorch working on your system) verbose : int, optional
+        Either cuda or cpu (cuda is highly recommended, but you need to have CUDA/PyTorch working on your system).
+If None, then the EPHYS_NLM_DEVICE environment variable will be used.
+    verbose : int, optional
         Verbosity level, by default 1